 That’s why the NHF is calling on the government to put £3.8bn into the retrofit of social housing at the upcoming Spending Review.
 Social housing landlords often own thousands of homes, can make them energy efficient at scale and have the necessary systems set up and ready to act.
 Unlike private landlords and homeowners they can retrofit whole streets, estates and even neighborhoods simultaneously.

 In 2019 alone more than 100,000 social homes had their energy efficiency improved, but government funding would enable housing associations to go further, getting the two million homes they own and manage to EPC C by 2030 and setting them up to go on to be fully carbon neutral.
-Achieving carbon neutrality for these homes would be the equivalent of taking 1.8m cars off the road indefinitely – the equivalent of all of the cars in Manchester and Birmingham combined.
+Achieving carbon neutrality for these homes would be the equivalent of taking 1.8 million cars off the road indefinitely – the equivalent of all of the cars in Manchester and Birmingham combined.